Va-Ns/Bag-of-Features/README.md

 ## Disclaimer

-This repository is a simple form of reproduction of the Bag of Visual Words algorithm with quite a few changes compared to the initial files that are provided in the ICCV.
+This repository is a simple form of reproduction with quite a few changes compared to the initial files that are provided in the ICCV.
 In keeping with that theme, one can identify files, such as `compute_descriptors.ln`, `discrete_sampler.m`, `vgg_*`, that belong in the initial draft of the contributors yet are important for the completion of this work.
 All acknowledgements for those files go to the authors!

 ## License